contents | gnulinux | writing | design | workshops | consulting | more

 6. A room with dampness on the walls and/or with strong and stale odours must be avoided.

 7. For travel to longer distances (India is a sub-continent!)
 I only prefer air-travel.
-My airlines of choice are Jet Airways, and Kingfisher.
-For destinations where neither fly, please discuss options before-hand.
+My airline of choice is Jet Airways.
+For destinations where Jet Airways does not fly, please discuss options before-hand.

 8. Do contact me at least 45 to 60 days in advance as my schedules are usually quite booked.